 Bishopbriggs Academy is fortunate to have a superb library which is well equipped with books, DVDs and PCs.
 As a result it is busy from before school in the morning until late in the day.
 The library is rarely empty with almost 2000 pupils visiting the library each week and around 7000 items issued each year.
-Pupils from all year groups participate in a range of activities designed to encourage reading, support the curriculum and develop literacy and information handling skills.
-Almost all departments use the school library at some point in the year, ranging from pupils improving their French vocabulary and grammar online to S4 pupils researching information for discursive essays and Advanced Higher Physical Education pupils undertaking research for their reports.
-In addition pupils are welcome to use the library out with classes to borrow the latest books and DVDs, complete homework, study or type up essays.
+Pupils from all year groups participate in a range of activities designed to encourage reading, support the curriculum and develop literacy, digital literacy and information handling skills.
+Almost all departments use the school library at some point in the year, ranging from S1 and S2 pupils improving their French vocabulary and grammar online to S4 pupils researching information for discursive essays and Advanced Higher Physical Education pupils undertaking research for their reports.

+In addition pupils are welcome to use the library out with classes to borrow the latest books and DVDs, complete homework, study or access PCs.
 A range of careers information is also available to assist pupils in making their subject choices or planning for their future careers.
-In addition, the library has a small but growing collection of resources entitled "Shelf Help: You are not alone" which provides both fiction and non-fiction books on emotional health and wellbeing for young people.
-Further information on this is available online via the school library's web pages on the school website.
-Pupils also have the opportunity to become library assistants who volunteer in the library to help with issuing and returning books, assisting other pupils to choose books and visiting bookshops to select new books for the library.
+The library has a small but growing collection of resources entitled "Shelf Help: You are not alone" which provides both fiction and non-fiction books on emotional health and wellbeing for young people.

+Pupils have the opportunity to become library assistants who volunteer in the library to help with issuing and returning books, assisting other pupils to choose books and visiting bookshops to select new books for the library.
 Author visits, competitions and literacy initiatives are also undertaken to promote and encourage reading throughout the school.
+Recently pupils have participated in Scottish Book Week, the Scottish Teenage Book Prize, World Book Day and the First Minister's Reading Challenge.
+Further information on the school library is available online via the school library's web pages on the school website.